ED Game Plan

 - Charge Nurses in Emergency Department who do not have a patient assignment

-- Each patient is expected to take an active interest in his / her care.
+- Each patient is encouraged to take an active interest in his / her care.